zkotti/cosmos-tour/guide.md

 # <a name="planets"></a> ***Planets***

-We still can not visit others but using the SpaceEngine (available on [steam](https://store.steampowered.com/app/314650/SpaceEngine)) you can discover much more about the universe.
+We still can not visit others planets but using the SpaceEngine (available on [steam](https://store.steampowered.com/app/314650/SpaceEngine)) you can discover much more about the universe.

 ---